-Sovereign Man: Confidential subscribers: Remember, in an October 2020 SMC Alert, we covered how to set up a ROBS-Opportunity Zone structure.
+Sovereign Confidential subscribers: Remember, in an October 2020 Sovereign Confidential Alert, we covered how to set up a ROBS-Opportunity Zone structure.
 This way, you can receive the front-end benefits of a ROBS (debt-free financing) with the back-end tax benefits of an Opportunity Zone business.

 Human beings are programmed to follow the herd.

 It’s a remaining trait from when we constantly faced danger thousands of years ago.
 Those who dared to question the tribe or clan were cast away, and left to fend for themselves.